 A key factor in the success of any direct marketing campaign is what industry experts refer to as a "call to action."
 That means direct marketing campaigns should offer an incentive or enticing message to get consumers to respond (i.e., act).
 A successful direct marketing campaign usually offers consumers a benefit, whether it is money off their next purchase, a limited-time coupon, or, for a nonprofit, an invitation to an event or discounted membership.

-While direct marketing involves the organization attempting to locate, contact, offer, and make incentive-based information available to consumers, there also needs to be a return-on-investment.
-If handing out flyers to drum up business at your newly-launched pizza parlor doesn't get more customers, it's not worth the employees time.
+While direct marketing involves an organization attempting to locate, contact, offer, and make incentive-based information available to consumers, it also needs to get a return on investment.
+If handing out flyers to drum up business at your newly launched pizza parlor doesn't result in more customers, then it's not worth the employees' time.

 The good thing about direct marketing is that there are so many alternatives that if one approach doesn't work, you can easily switch to another.
-Instead of flyers, try offering a free beverage for first-time customers and post that on your website as well as social media sites.
+Instead of flyers, for example, you could try an online promotion for a free beverage for first-time customers.

 Direct Marketing Basics

 Direct marketing is a form of advertising that allows businesses and organizations to communicate directly with customers through a variety of media, such as phone calls, text messages, emails, fliers, brochures, and targeted online ads.
 Since it's an aggressive form of marketing, it can work to grow a customer base, but it needs to be carefully planned and implemented.
 To get started with your planning, learn about the basics of direct marketing first.